 Students must write a thesis in their major department (anthropology, history, political science, or religion) that addresses Middle Eastern and Islamic Studies and that the concentration coordinator (as well as the major advisor) approves.
 The concentration coordinator must approve this thesis topic in advance to count for the MEIS concentration.
 To request approval, students should submit a brief (one page) thesis proposal to the concentration coordinator and arrange a meeting to discuss the proposal.

 Students may fulfill some of the required courses for the Concentration in Middle Eastern and Islamic Studies in study abroad programs.
 Some such programs that offer intensive language training can also count toward fulfilling the language requirement.
-Students are encouraged to consult with Dean Donna Mancini and the concentration coordinator about study abroad options.
+Students are encouraged to consult with Rebecca Avery and the concentration coordinator about study abroad options.